JasonMahdjoub/MaDKitLanEdition/README.md

 MaDKitLanEdition: Multiagent Development Kit (Lan Edition)
 ==========================================================

-This repository has been moved into this server : [https://git.distri-mind.fr/Utils](https://git.distri-mind.fr/Utils)
+This repository has been moved to this server : [https://git.distri-mind.fr/MaDKitLanEdition](https://git.distri-mind.fr/MaDKitLanEdition)